 While burgers are quintessential to summer, mastering the perfect burger, requires a little knowledge and know how.
 Below are a few of my favorite tips to make sure your next burger is flawless!

 While the “All-American” burger I described earlier is classic, since I love burgers so much, I love experimenting with new flavor combinations.
-This Steak and Potato Burger combines all my favorite flavors of a fancy steakhouse dinner: a juicy, seasoned burger topped with creamy homemade mashed potatoes and a robust mushroom gravy!
+A steak and potato burger combines all my favorite flavors of a fancy steakhouse dinner: a juicy, seasoned burger topped with creamy homemade mashed potatoes and a robust mushroom gravy!
 Go on, grab your knife and fork and dig in!